bidhan-a/solana-pinocchio-examples/README.md

 # Solana Pinocchio Examples

-This repository contains a collection of Solana program examples built using Pinocchio — a new, efficient library for developing Solana programs in Rust with minimal dependencies.
+This repository contains a collection of Solana programs built using Pinocchio — a new, efficient library for developing Solana programs in Rust with minimal dependencies.
 Each example demonstrates specific use cases and best practices for building Solana programs with Pinocchio.

 ## Examples